GauravJoshi13/NamedEntityRecognitionUsingLSTMWithKeras/README.md

 # Named Entity Recognition using LSTMs with Keras

-Now we will build and train a bi-directional LSTM neural network to recognize named entities in text data.
+We will build and train a bi-directional LSTM neural network to recognize named entities in text data.
 We will accomplish it by completing each task in the project:

 **Task 1**:  Project Overview and Import Modules